soundpress/RulesOfNYC/docs/c06/index.rst

 .. list-table::
     :header-rows: 1

-    * - DANGERASBESTOS CANCER AND LUNG DISEASEHAZARDAUTHORIZED PERSONNEL ONLYRESPIRATORS AND PROTECTIVE CLOTHING ARE REQUIRED IN THIS AREA
+    * - DANGERASBESTOS MAY CAUSE CANCER, CAUSES DAMAGE TO LUNGSAUTHORIZED PERSONNEL ONLYWEAR RESPIRATORY PROTECTION AND PROTECTIVE CLOTHING IN THIS AREA
 ~

-(h) Warning labels shall be affixed to all waste containers containing asbestos material in and shall bear the following information:
+(h) Warning labels must be affixed to all waste containers containing asbestos material and must include the following information: